Goutch/HellbenderEngine/README.md

 # Goals
-**My goal with HellbenderEngine is primary to learn about engines and graphics while creating an easy to use engine.**
+**HellbenderEngine is primary to learn about engines and graphics while creating an easy to use engine.**

 # features
 - Entity system implementation